“No Kids Allowed” Our Struggle of Raising Kids in Japan

 The dwindling number of children in Japan is a serious issue, for without any children a country has no future.
 One might assume then, that this would make the children Japan does have all that more precious.
 It stands to reason that Japanese people would be excited at the prospect of new schools and the sound of children at play.
 Unfortunately, it does not seem this is the case.
 Rather in our experience, people are showing less tolerance for kids and kids are gradually becoming a nuisance to many Japanese people.

+We are American wife and Japanese husband couple.
 In 2019 we welcomed our own son to the world.
 He is a bright, spirited, and kind-hearted boy.
 He was born in the United States and after a year and with much difficulty due to the pandemic, our family was reunited in Japan*.
-As we all adjusted to our new life as a family together one realization soon became impossible to ignore; It is simply really hard to live with kids in Japan.
+As we all adjusted to our new life as a family together one realization soon became impossible to ignore: it is simply really hard to raise kids in Japan.

 * Our year of separation and our reunion is a saga in and of itself.
 If there is enough interest, we will tell that story another time.